-Innovation brings in great opportunities for business and individuals.
+Innovation brings in great opportunities for businesses and individuals.
 The enormous growth of data across the globe brings many opportunities to identify problems and take corrective actions.
-In this context, how much are we prepared to change our leadership styles, adapt new ways of thinking, and promote innovative ideas that can result in better outcomes?
-We spend majority of our efforts and time focused on traditional work styles that have been efficient for a very long time.
+In this context, how much are we prepared to change our leadership styles, adopt new ways of thinking, and promote innovative ideas that can result in better outcomes?
+We spend the majority of our efforts and time focused on traditional work styles that have been efficient for a very long time.
 We follow the same dogma in leading people and say that our customers are satisfied because we give them clean code and on-time delivery.

-We talk about innovation often, but we find it difficult to change our attitude that helps us think differently.
-Social networking sites like Facebook, LinkedIn and Twitter bring out transparency in information and highlight the growing needs of the customer in various domains like healthcare, banking, and government.
+We talk about innovation often, but we find it difficult to change the attitude that helps us think differently.
+Social networking sites like Facebook, LinkedIn, and Twitter bring out transparency in information and highlight the growing needs of the customer in various domains like healthcare, banking, and government.
 Organizations should start elevating their innovative ideas by encouraging their employees to be creative.
 We should complement traditional efficiency with innovation and creativity in order to boost customer satisfaction.

-Attitude as the greatest accessory: I do not believe people are born with their attitude.
-Attitude is nurtured and changes over lifetime.
+Attitude is the greatest accessory: I do not believe people are born with their attitude.
+Attitude is nurtured and changes over a lifetime.
 Attitude is what we adopt to cope with our everyday life and help us move forward.
 A positive attitude is our great ally in the path to innovation.
-Changing attitude is not easy but it can happen when we ask ourselves “What is that fulfills my career or makes me excited to come to work for next 20 or 30 years?
+Changing attitude is not easy but it can happen when we ask ourselves “What is that fulfills my career or makes me excited to come to work for the next 20 or 30 years?
 What is the change I should bring in my organization to make my people adapt to change?”
 If attitudes are contagious then we should start idolizing the great leaders from the past and future.

-Beat the monotonous work: We repeatedly do routine things at work that make us less or not interested about the work we do.
+Beat the monotonous work: We repeatedly do routine things at work that make us less or not interested in the work we do.
 Curiosity and innovation are ignited when we do the things we love and feel passionate about.
-However, it is not always possible to avoid the routine work activities.
+However, it is not always possible to avoid routine work activities.
 In such cases, it is important to have a healthy balance between routine and activities that inspire creativity.

-Teamwork/ know your colleague: The movie “Remember the Titans” is one of best examples for teamwork where the coach says know your teammates, their likes, and dislikes.
+Teamwork/ know your colleague: The movie “Remember the Titans” is one of the best examples for teamwork where the coach says know your teammates, their likes, and dislikes.
 Multi-disciplinary collaboration within an organization is vital to providing solutions that satisfy customer needs.
 A positive attitude and collegial spirit are necessary to work with different teams and share knowledge.
 Emotional connections are important in bringing people together.
-We can create a positive influence within teams and throughout the organization through good intentions and positive attitude.
+We can create a positive influence within teams and throughout the organization through good intentions and a positive attitude.

 Think outside the box: Every employee has great potential that needs to be promoted and tapped by the organization.
-To motivate and inspire we should create a platform that gives us an opportunity to leave our desks/regular activities once in a while, and bring diverse teams together to share ideas and brainstorm.
+To motivate and inspire we should create a platform that gives us an opportunity to leave our desks/regular activities once in a while and bring diverse teams together to share ideas and brainstorm.
 The ideas generated by these inter-disciplinary and diverse conversations can ignite creativity and innovative approaches.
 All ideas may not become products, but the discourse opens doors to many innovative ideas.
 This discourse can help us change traditional methods of working that may benefit from added creativity.

-Communication and interpersonal skills: Indian IT companies are transitioning towards client-centric growth (do we deeply know our customer) to explore the different markets.
+Communication and interpersonal skills: Indian IT companies are transitioning towards client-centric growth (do we deeply know our customers) to explore the different markets.
 Expectations of efficiency come with the responsibility/ownership towards understanding customer problems.
 Our creativity and curiosity will be recognized when our personality comes through via effective communication.
 Your programming code may not show how curious or innovative you are, but your communication and interpersonal skills will tell that story.
-Along with being a brilliant code-writer it is important to showcase your creativity and innovation through communicating your skills and attitude.
+Along with being a brilliant code-writer, it is important to showcase your creativity and innovation through communicating your skills and attitude.
 Responsibility to show that you are approachable and understand the client’s needs lies within yourself.

 “Learning gives creativity